santhoshtr/link-suggestion/ARCHITECTURE.md

 How often we should update this filter?
 Suppose a new article is created in simple.wikipedia.org after this filter was created.
 The filter will tell that article is not present in the filter.
 And our suggestion system will ignore text segments matching that new title.
 It is completely acceptable to not suggest a candidate.
 Additionally, we set a constraint that all the suggestions that we are making are based on link frequency - how many time an article is linked.
 In the case of new articles, it will take time for editors to start linking to it and meet our frequency thresholds.
 By that time, we would have updated our filters.
 Updating this filter once in a month is fair enough.

+We need another bloom filter for link labels as well to capture the case of link title differing from link label.
+The link labels are collected by parsing the full wikidump as explained below.

 ### Text segments

 For a given text, each word in it can be a candidate for link.
 Phrases consisting of two or more words can also be candidates for linking.
 For example "United states of America" is a link candidate with 4 words in it.
 We will extract all combinations of one word, two word, three words, four words.